swiftlang/swift/docs/ABI.rst

   TODO: The nominal type descriptor is currently always null.

-- The **parent** metadata record is stored at **offset 2**.
+- A reference to the **parent** metadata record is stored at **offset 2**.
 For structs that are members of an enclosing nominal type, this is a reference to the enclosing type's metadata.
 For top-level structs, this is null.

   TODO: The parent pointer is currently always null.